 At most universities, Humanities is a required course; some even require multiple semesters of it.
 Having a foundational understanding of how art applies to history, literature, politics, religion, and culture can make these courses much easier – and much more interesting.

 Building that base in your homeschool can help your student quite a bit down the line!

 Discovering Great Artists: Hands-On Art for Children in the Styles of the Great Masters (Bright Ideas for Learning)Art Workshop for Children: How to Foster Original Thinking with more than 25 Process Art Experiences

 They’re Just Plain Fun!

 Once you tap into the arts in ways that engage your kids, you’ll find that it’s a lot easier to keep them in your schedule.
 Seeing your kids gain a deeper level of understanding and watching them really interact with what they’re learning is amazing.
 And you’ll start having fun with it, too!

 So How Do I Do It?

 Over the next few weeks, I’ll be posting a bunch of great ideas, units, printables, and other resources to help you incorporate the arts into your homeschool.
 There will be ideas for preschool through high school, and all of them are designed to be fun and effective.
-Make sure you don’t miss a post – subscribe to my blog and sign up for my newsletter!
+Stay tuned!